 Don’t only focus on the desktop experience.
 Many people use their mobile devices to shop, and if the page isn’t optimized for mobile, you’ll leave money on the table.

 The 12 tips above will limit your cart abandonment rate, but neglecting to personalize the shopper’s journey can lower your ecommerce sales, too.
-Create the same post-click experience that you establish at the pre-click level, and your customers will reward you in turn.
-To learn how to create personalized post-click experiences at scale, request an Instapage Enterprise demo.
+Create the same post-click landing page that you establish at the pre-click level, and your customers will reward you in turn.
+To learn how to create personalized post-click landing pages at scale, request an Instapage Enterprise demo.

 See the Instapage Enterprise Plan in Action.